Frequently Asked Questions

 Are your guidebooks available in paperback format?

 We're all about making it as easy as possible for busy parents to raise inclusive kids.
-As digital accessibility continues to evolve, we decided that ebooks (epub and PDF) are the best format for our quick-read guidebooks .
+As digital accessibility continues to evolve, we decided that ebooks (epub and PDF) offer the best format for our quick-read guidebooks .

-There's another reason.
-In addition to the hyperlinks we embed into paragraph text, the end of each chapter provides links to more information (in case you want to explore one of the chapter subjects further).
+Also, in addition to the hyperlinks we embed into paragraph text, the end of each chapter provides links to more information (in case you want to explore one of the chapter subjects further).

 Get in touch